 To celebrate this happiest of endings we invited you all to join us and spend our final few days together in the grounds of the Workshop Theatre – where it all began back in the mid 1990’s.
 All events were free.

 DAY ONE: Starting Out – A Practical Symposium

-  As part of its Grand Finale programme of events, the company shared all its experience and knowledge on company management, business planning, funding strategies, winning commissions, developing relationships and, well… everything you ever wanted to know about how to start and run a successful arts organisation.
+As part of our Grand Finale programme of events, the company shared all its experience and knowledge on company management, business planning, funding strategies, winning commissions, developing relationships and, well… everything you ever wanted to know about how to start and run a successful arts organisation.

 At the end of the day we aimed to have answered all your questions and share templates for all the documents you’ll ever need – Business Plan, Mission Statements, Contracts and All The Policies and Plans (Equality , Financial Controls, H&S, Mental Health & Wellbeing, Dignity At Work, Sustainability, Privacy, Disciplinary & Grievance, Safeguarding).
-You can find that incredible resource here.
+You can find that incredible resource.

 This session was led by Sarah Webb (Unlimited’s Executive Director), J Spooner (Founder, Core Artist & Chief Executive), Alice Massey (Unlimited’s Executive Producer) and Ed Collier (Director, China Plate and former trustee of Unlimited Theatre).

 DAY TWO: unFinale